EliBrignac/Destiny_Weapon_Maker/README.md

 In order to fine-tune this model, I used a google colab T4 GPU and [DreamBooth](https://github.com/TheLastBen/fast-stable-diffusion/blob/main/fast-DreamBooth.ipynb) ([Paper Here](https://arxiv.org/pdf/2208.12242.pdf).
 Training over all of the images for 3000 epochs took around 40 minutes.
 I saved the model at 1000, 2000, and 3000 epochs and all models can be found on hugging face to be locally downloaded and used.
 Visit the DreamBooth link for a colab notebook that can walk you through how to use the models.
 Interaction with the model is through [Gradio Stable Diffusion web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui), where there are <u>TONS</u> of parameters that you can play with or read more about [here](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
 The things that I found to be most helpful are listed at the bottom of this README in the Tips and Tricks section.
 I do reccommend looking into all of the functionality of the Gradio UI because it truly is very impressive.

-⭐ All models can be downloaded from this [link](https://drive.google.com/drive/folders/1uXZrCxHdtw7Hc6jgOgNImyyd7khvxCtJ?usp=drive_link) (Note that each model is ~2.0 GBs large) ⭐

 #### Training Image Examples